divi-davi-99/dynamic-nelson-siegel/README.md

-# dynamic-nelson-siegel
-Dynamic Nelson-Siegel model with Kalman filter and Diebold-Mariano test.
+# (MATLAB) Dynamic Nelson-Siegel model with Kalman filter and Diebold-Mariano test.